IL23R

 Key Functions: Inflammatory signaling, T-helper 17 (Th17) cell regulation, immune response modulation, autoimmune disease susceptibility

-Genetic variants in IL23R have been robustly associated with susceptibility to autoimmune and inflammatory diseases.
 The most extensively studied variant, Arg381Gln (rs11209026), results in a hypofunctional receptor with reduced STAT3 activation and attenuated Th17 responses.
-This variant confers protective effects against conditions such as Crohn’s disease, ulcerative colitis, ankylosing spondylitis, and psoriasis.
+This variant confers protective effects against conditions such as Crohn’s disease, ulcerative colitis, ankylosing spondylitis, and psoriasis [R].
 Conversely, gain-of-function variants or increased IL-23R expression can enhance inflammatory signaling, heightening the risk for autoimmune pathogenesis and chronic tissue inflammation.

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |